 - It can be perceived by creditors and investors as a signal of debt and liquidity problems.

-There are two different factoring transactions, a factoring with recourse and factoring without recourse.
+There are two different factoring transactions, factoring with recourse and factoring without recourse.

 Factoring Without Recourse

-The difference between the value of the receivables and the amount received is an expense and should be reported on the income statement.
-The non recourse factoring has increased fees that reflect the transfer of the risk to the factor.
+The difference between the value of the receivables and the amount received is an expense, and we disclose it on the income statement.
+The non-recourse factoring has increased fees that reflect the transfer of the risk to the factor.

-Factoring with recourse has lower fees since the company does not sell the accounts receivable and the risk of the debtors balance turning out to be not receivable remains with the company and is not transferred to the factor.
+Factoring with recourse has lower fees since the company does not sell the accounts receivable.
+The risk of the debtor’s balance turning out to be not receivable remains with the company, rather than transferring to the factor.

 Difference Between a Loan and Factoring

 There are several differences between a loan that a company can take from a bank and a factoring transaction.
-First of all, the factor will assess the credit worthiness and the recoverability of the accounts receivable.
-However, for a loan, the bank sets an interest rate that reflects the creditworthiness of the company based on several factors which include the total assets, the debt to equity ratio, the profitability etc.
+First, the factor will assess the creditworthiness and the recoverability of the accounts receivable.
+However, for a loan, the bank sets an interest rate that reflects the company’s creditworthiness based on several factors, which include the total assets, the debt to equity ratio, the profitability etc.

-In addition, when a company takes a loan, the bank will provide the funding providing that a fixed or a floating charge is set as a collateral.
-The charge (either floating or fixed) is of course enforced only if the loan is considered as non recoverable.
-However, under a factoring transaction the asset is sold and not secured.
+In addition, when a company takes a loan, the bank will provide the funding, providing that a fixed or floating charge collateral is in place.
+Only if the loan becomes non-recoverable does the bank enforce the charge.
+However, under a factoring transaction, the asset is sold and not secured.

 Without Recourse Example

 Company A factors $1,000,000 of its accounts receivable to Factors Inc. without recourse.
-The factor applies 5% interest fee and retains 20% of the receivables which will be paid when the all of the receivables are collected.
+The factor applies a 5% interest fee and retains 20% of the receivables, which will be paid when all receivables are collected.

-The remaining $200,000 will be recorded as a receivable which will be collected when the factor collects the receivables that have been factored.
+The remaining $200,000 will be recorded as a receivable which will be collected when the factor collects the receivables that have been factored in.